SunilPaul174/rustsweeper/README.md

 - Go to the main menu.
 - Select the "Controls" option to change input preferences between mouse and keyboard.
 - Select the "Difficulty" option to choose from predefined difficulty levels: Easy, Normal, and Hard.
-- Alternatively, choose "Custom" to specify custom settings, including board width (max 40), board height (max 28), and the number of mines.
+- Alternatively, choose "Custom" to specify custom settings, including board width, board height, and the number of mines.
+- The size of your terminal determines the max height and length.

 ## Contributing